robske110/IDDataLogger/docs/config.md

 Note: For changes to the carpic settings to apply, delete data/carPic.png

+`integrations.abrp.user-token` The user token to use for the [ABRP integration](https://github.com/robske110/IDDataLogger/wiki/ABRP-integration), which can be generated in the ABRP app.

+`integrations.abrp.api-key` Strictly optional.
+Overrides the default (hardcoded) api token for the ABRP live data API.

 `timezone` Server timezone.
 This is used for correct timestamps in logs.
 (Overrides settings in php.ini)

 `logging.debug-enable` Enables debug output